Friday 2 February 2018

 In 1968, James lost his second daughter, (my Mum) Margaret.
 He was aged 80.
 His wife Sarah died just two years later in 1970, after they had been married for 48 years.
 On the same day that he lost his wife, his brother Maurice also died.
 His sister Margaret Mary died the very next year, in 1971.

 Within the space of 10 years he had lost his wife and both his daughters, along with all of his siblings.
+These losses must have weighted heavily on him, but he continued with quiet endurance and resilience, living a quiet life.

-James O'Donnell died in 1974, when he was 86 years old, according to the death certificate.
-(The age on the headstone appears to be incorrect).
-The certificate stated that he died of cancer and complications of bronchopneumonia.
+James's death certificate stated that he died of cancer and complications of bronchopneumonia.
 He was survived by his six sons.

 Grandpop, at my Mum's wedding in 1959, at the age of 71.

 All my memories of Grandpop are attached to the home at Dalrymple Street in Bowen.
 It was a big old Queenslander, with a closed-in verandah around the sides and front.
 Underneath the house was Grandpop's domain.
+How I wish I had a photo of the house!!
+Perhaps one day a family member will read this and remember a photo of the Dalrymple Street house lying around somewhere!!

 There was a room down there that was his workshop, and I vividly remember him pottering around in there fixing up old push bikes.
 There were old broken bike frames hanging from the beams under the house.
 Old fridges, car bodies and other bits and pieces were all stored under the house.
 It was a great place for a child to explore, and the best place ever for a game of hide-and-seek!